THE VOLGA GERMANS IN PORTLAND

 Johannes Conrad and Anna Marie Trüber

-Johannes Conrad (John) Trüber was born in Norka, Russia on September 4, 1855 the son of Conrad Trüber (born April 16, 1819) and Sophia Brill (born November 8, 1818 and died November 21, 1891 in Norka).
+Johannes Conrad (John) Trüber was born in Norka, Russia, on September 4, 1855, the son of Conrad Trüber (born April 16, 1819) and Sophia Brill (born November 8, 1818 and died November 21, 1891 in Norka).

 Johannes Conrad was confirmed in Norka in 1871 and married Anna Maria Vögler on February 11, 1875.

-Anna Maria was born August 20, 1854 in Norka, the daughter of Heinrich Vögler (born 1825) and Christina Lehl (born 1828).
+Anna Maria was born August 20, 1854, in Norka, the daughter of Heinrich Vögler (born 1825) and Christina Lehl (born 1828).
 Anna Maria was confirmed in 1870.

 A son, Johannes Adam, was born in Norka on February 1, 1877.
-Two more sons: Johann Nicolaus, known as George, (born April 13, 1889) and Johann Wilhelm (born December 26, 1891), known as John, were born Norka.
+Two more sons, Johann Nicolaus (known as George), born on April 13, 1889, and Johann Wilhelm (known as John), born on December 26, 1891, were born in Norka.

-In 1900, John's sister Margaretha arrived from Russia with her husband Johann Georg Urbach.
+In 1900, John's sister Margaretha arrived from Russia with her husband, Johann Georg Urbach.

-John's father, Conrad, died in Portland on April 25, 1904 and was buried at the Lone Fir Cemetery.
+John's father, Conrad, died in Portland on April 25, 1904, and was buried at the Lone Fir Cemetery.

-John died May 9, 1952 in Portland and was buried at Rose City Cemetery with Anna Maria.
+John died May 9, 1952, in Portland and was buried at Rose City Cemetery with Anna Maria.

 Picture